All Countries in the World

 ___ Reference Map of South Carolina (SC)

-South Carolina MapSouth Carolina is a state in the southeastern United States, it is bordered to the north and north east by North Carolina.
-The Savannah River formes a natural border with Georgia in the south and west, and the Atlantic Ocean in south east.
+North Carolina.
+The Savannah River forms a natural border with Georgia in the south and west, and the Atlantic Ocean in south east.
 The states nickname is "The Palmetto State".

-Highest elevation in the state is Sassafras Mountain with 1,085 m (3,560 ft), located near the South Carolina - North Carolina border in the Blue Ridge Mountains in north west.
-Within the state there are several major lakes, the largest beeing Lake Marion, Lake Strom Thurmond, and Lake Moultrie.
+Within the state there are several major lakes, the largest being Lake Marion, Lake Strom Thurmond, and Lake Moultrie.
 Major rivers are Savannah River, Catawba River, the Pee Dee River, the Saluda, the Santi and the Black River.

-South Carolina has a population of 4.89 million people (2015); capital and largest city is Columbia.
+South Carolina has a population of 5 million people (2018 est.) ; capital and largest city is Columbia.
+Other major cities are Charleston and North Charleston, Mount Pleasant and Rock Hill.

 The map shows the location of following cities and towns in South Carolina: